DavitGvagvalia/AR-ghost-catcher/README.md

 1. Open the app on a mobile device
 2. Allow camera permissions
 3. Point the camera at your AR marker image
-4. Tap on the 3D creatures to make them disappear
+4. Tap on the 3D models to interact with them
-5. Try to catch all the ghosts!
+5. Explore all the available models!

 ## Technical Details